 - 8.1 The Public Sector Equality Duty applies to the Council when it makes decisions.
-The duty requires us to have regard to the need: - To eliminate unlawful discrimination, harassment and victimisation;

-- To advance equality of opportunity between people who share a protected characteristic and those who do not. - To foster good relations between those who share a protected characteristic and those who do not. - 8.2 The protected characteristics are age, disability, gender, race, sexual orientation, religion, gender reassignment, marriage/civil partnerships, pregnancy/maternity. - 8.3 The Equality Impact Assessment (EIA) indicates that the proposals in this report will have a disproportionately adverse impact on any people with a particular characteristic. - 8.4 This policy will have an impact on those with mobility issues and those with visual impairments[AH1][SG2].
-The increase in street furniture will impact on the space allocated for pedestrians on the public highway. - 8.5 To minimise this risk, the standard conditions and the national conditions have been introduced to allow at least a 2 metre walking area to allow members of the public to safely pass one another without breaching social distancing rules. - 8.6 Section 3.1 of the Act (Inclusive Mobility) sets out a range of recommended widths which would be required, depending on the needs of particular pavement users. - 8.7 The national conditions state the site may need a barrier to separate furniture from the rest of the footway so that the visually impaired can navigate around the furniture, such as colour contrast and a tap rail for long cane users.
+The duty requires us to have regard to the need to: - To eliminate unlawful discrimination, harassment and victimisation - To advance equality of opportunity between people who share a protected characteristic and those who do not - To foster good relations between those who share a protected characteristic and those who do not - 8.2 The protected characteristics are age, disability, gender, race, sexual orientation, religion, gender reassignment, marriage/civic partnerships, pregnancy/maternity. - 8.3 The Equality Impact Assessment (EIA) indicates that the proposals in this report will have a disproportionately adverse impact on any people with a particular characteristic. - 8.4 This policy will have an impact on those with mobility issues.
+The increase in street furniture will impact on the space allocated for pedestrians on the public highway. - 8.5 To minimise this risk, the standard conditions have been introduced to allow at least a 2 metre walking area to allow members of the public to safely pass one another without breaching social distancing rules.